 There is an estimated total of \$1.8 billion capital expenditure in the next 50 years on these five infrastructure activities.
-Of these:
+Of this:

-- Around 4% relates to expenditure in order to meet growth or additional future demand. - Around 25% will be capital expenditure for levels of service upgrade. - Around 70% will be renewals expenditure for replacement of aged assets to maintain the levels of service.
+- Around 4% (\$65M) relates to expenditure in order to meet growth or additional future demand. - Around 25% (\$445M) will be capital expenditure for levels of service upgrade. - Around 71% (\$1.3B) will be renewals expenditure for replacement of aged assets to maintain the levels of service.

-Over the next 10 years, capital expenditure for the five infrastructure activities will total around \$329M.
-Operating expenditure associated with this will total around \$240M.
+Over the next 10 years, capital expenditure for the five infrastructure activities will total around \$335M.
+Operating expenditure associated with this will total around \$241M.